telerik/ajax-docs/controls/editor/mobile-support/phone-layout/overview.md

 ![](./images/AdaptiveEditor_Presentation.png)

-Among the core features of the phone-layout Mobile rendering are:
+Among the core features of the Phone Layout **Mobile** rendering are:

 * Interactive fullscreen-editing;
 * Improved built-in tools and UI for optimal experience in mobile browsers;